TianZhao-007/Database/README.md

   Basic concepts.

 ## 2.Relational Data Model and SQL
   How to use SQL to CRUD?
+  For practice purpose,  I use sqlzoo.com.

 ## 3.Entity-Relationship Model
   ### 3.1 Database design